 What this adds up to is a product that hits many of the right notes, but seems to have lacked cohesive oversight from someone willing to prioritize rock-solid customer experience over merely ticking boxes on paper.
 It's as if Sony decided that its inherent advantages (console-based, cheaper) would cancel out any and all customer discernment.

 Ultimately PlayStation VR with PS Move is a joyless experience.
 When virtual reality is at its best, I'm a little kid in a candy store.
-But when I use these godawful motion controls, I turn into a grumpy old geezer wondering how much longer I need to spend inside this case study in tech obfuscating nature and human instinct: The technology industry's worst habit manifesting in one of VR's most important early products.
+But when I use these godawful motion controls, I turn into a grumpy old geezer wondering how much longer I need to spend inside of it.
+It's a case study in tech obfuscating nature and human instinct: The technology industry's worst habit manifesting in one of VR's most important early products.

 If there's any hope, it's that Sony finally admits how poor this tracking is, acts swiftly and releases a completely revamped motion control and camera system.
 If that day ever comes, PSVR could finally claim the affordable/consumer-friendly VR throne many of us once thought it inevitably would.

 You could technically buy it just to play gamepad-only games right now, and it would do a good job with that.
 I don't recommend that though: At some point you're naturally going to want to get up off the couch and put your hands and full body into it.
 That road leads to disappointment.